A man stands and speaks in front of a group of sitting students in a grassy meadow with ocean in the background.

 Sign Up Here

-• Join Naturalist Joel Robinson for an educational walk on the Dangermond Preserve.
-Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in the coastal sagebrush.
+Join Naturalist Joel Robinson for a unique sunset walk at the Dangermond Preserve.
+Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in the great outdoors.
 You never know what exciting experiences will emerge during a Naturalist Walk!
-This opportunity is open to all ages and consists of walking a flat, 1-mile coastal trail with adjacent bluffs.
+This opportunity is open to all ages.
 Upon registering, you will receive additional details and expectations about the event.

 Oregon Volunteer Naturalist A volunteer naturalist at Cascade Head Preserve. © Molly Dougherty/TNC